dart-lang/sdk/docs/language/informal/toplevel-inference.md

      disallowed here.
    * The inference dependency of the identifier is itself if the identifier is a candidate for inference.
 Otherwise there are no inference dependencies.
-* A simple identifier denoting a formal parameter which has an annotated type is an immediately evident expression and has the type with which it was annotated.
+* A simple identifier denoting a formal parameter which has an annotated type and is not a promotion candidate is an immediately evident expression and has the type with which it was annotated.
+   * Note: the treatment of promotion candidates is still under discussion.
    * No inference dependencies.
 * A function (or function expression) invocation with no omitted generic arguments where the applicand is an IE that has an inferred type with a